DuckDivers/list-backorders-for-woocommerce/readme.txt

 3. Once you've accessed the order item meta, use the "META KEY" = "Backordered" (or your local translation for "Backordered") based on the official WooCommerce translations, and the "META VALUE" = Number of items backordered.

 == Changelog ==

+= 2.0 =
+Move to OOP version of plugin.
+Added DataTables to reporting.

 = 1.2 =
 Use WooCommerce translations for better localization
 = 1.1.2 =